barotto/IBMulator/README.md

 non-US model)
 3. or scour the Internet (there are various ROM sets available.)

 Launch IBMulator.
-A window will inform you that the file ibmulator.ini has been created and where it is placed.
+A window will inform you that the file **ibmulator.ini** has been created and where it is placed.

-Put the ROM set anywhere you like (inside the same directory of ibmulator.ini is a good place) and update ibmulator.ini in the [system] section with the file name of the ROM set.
+Put the ROM set anywhere you like (inside the same directory of ibmulator.ini is a good place) and update the ibmulator.ini `[system]:romset` setting with the file name of the ROM set.

 From now on IBMulator is ready to run.